butlin/presentations/MEDI2101 Wk 10_3 practical.md

 10. At three minutes, the volunteer can release the hand-grip.
 Immediately start the blood pressure monitor.
 Record blood pressure, pulse rate, and respiratory rate at approximately 30 seconds and 90 seconds following release of the hand-grip.
 Enter those values into the spreadsheet.

 **Repeat for at least one more volunteer in your group.**
--->

-### Isometric hand-grip challenge
-#### You will need:

-- a stopwatch (e.g. on your phone) or clock with a second hand or second read-out
-- a non-fragile object that you can place in your hand to squeeze. e.g.
-  - hair brush handle (a larger handle will be more comfortable)
-  - bundled up thick socks (or multiple thin socks...
-I guess)
-  - table leg
-  - stress ball
-- if you have an automatic blood pressure machine, fit the cuff to your non-dominant arm.

---
-### Isometric hand-grip challenge
-#### Rest (baseline)

-**Rest (baseline)**

-1. Get a feel for what your maximum grip strength is by squeezing your chosen object maximally.
-2. Find a comfortable place to sit.
-3. Each minute over 5 minutes, note your pulse rate (and blood pressure if you have a machine) and enter it into the spreadsheet: <https://bit.ly/2MkvaCT>
-4. Note your respiratory rate and depth (qualitatively).

---
-### Isometric hand-grip challenge
-#### Hand grip challenge and recovery

-5. Squeeze and hold the force meter at approximately 30% of your previous maximum.
-This is an exercise - your muscles should begin to feel tired during this challenge.
-6. Every minute for three minutes, note your pulse rate (and blood pressure if you have a machine) and enter it into the spreadsheet.
-Note, qualitatively, your breathing rate and depth.
-7. At three minutes, release the hand-grip.
-Record your pulse rate (and blood pressure) approximately 30 seconds and 90 seconds following release of the hand-grip.
-Enter those values into the spreadsheet.

---

-### Isometric hand-grip challenge
-#### Demonstration with pulse and blood pressure tracking

 --
 ### Isometric hand-grip challenge